 – Long-term: New aircraft design

 In support of sustainable long-distance flights with a different aerodynamic shape built in lighter and material compared to a conventional aircraft.
-New technologies such as hydrogen.
+New technologies such as hydrogen will be on the table.

 The Anti-Fuselage-Condensation system is one step closer to the sustainability commitment and objectives set by the aerospace industry.
 Every kg counts.